ericatsydney/ericatsydney.github.io/_posts/2020-03-18-lambda-design-patterns-in-java.markdown

 - apply(single argument)

-Functional interface can be accept the lambda expression, then use this lambda expression apply on the runtime argument.
+- Functional interface can be accept the lambda expression, then use this lambda expression apply on the runtime argument.

 - Consumer: it's an operation interface can accept a single input and return nothing.
 So side effect is expected.

-Function
+- Interface Function: when we define an interface, we could let the implement class pass the function reference (i.e. not override/implement method, but an existing function passed as a parameter) dynamically.

-Functional Interface
+In this situation, we can use interface function in the interface/abstracted class.

-Stream, filter & Lambda
+- filter

-Predicate
+- Predicate

-Supplier
+- Supplier

 Design Pattern
 ==============